-- The Member no longer meets the eligibility requirements established by the Group Employer and/or UnitedHealthcare. - The Member no longer meets the eligibility requirements under the Health Plan because the Member establishes his or her Primary Residence outside the state of California. - The Member no longer meets the eligibility requirements under the Health Plan because the Member establishes his or her Primary Residence outside the UnitedHealthcare Service Area and does not work inside the UnitedHealthcare Service Area (except for a child subject to a qualified child medical support order, for more information refer to "Qualified Medical Child Support Order" in this section).
+- The Member no longer meets the eligibility requirements established by the Group Employer and/or UnitedHealthcare. - The Member no longer meets the eligibility requirements under the Health Plan because the Member

+The Member no longer meets the eligibility requirements under the Health Plan because the Member establishes his or her Primary Residence outside the UnitedHealthcare Service Area and does not work inside the UnitedHealthcare Service Area (except for a child subject to a qualified child medical support order, for more information refer to "Qualified Medical Child Support Order" in this section).